Chemistry

 CH 161H General Chemistry I Honors3

 Foundational course in chemistry.
-CHEM 161H differs from the regular CHEM 161 offering in its small class size, its emphasis on active, collaborative, and problem-based learning, and a more rigorous, process-oriented approach.
-The dominant theme of the course is the connection between the molecular-level attributes of matter (elemental composition, atomic structure and electronic configurations, bonding, molecular structure and intermolecular forces) and the observable physical and chemical properties of individual substances as applied in the real world.
-One year of high school chemistry recommended and math proficiency required.
-Passing score on placement test and demonstrated mathematics proficiency required.
-Fall, periodically.
+CH 161H differs,from the regular CH 161 offering in its small,class size, its emphasis on active, collaborative,,and problem-based learning, and a more rigorous,,process-oriented approach.
+The dominant theme of,the course is the connection between the,molecular-level attributes of matter (elemental,composition, atomic structure and electronic,configurations, bonding, molecular structure and,intermolecular forces) and the observable physical,and chemical properties of individual substances,as applied in the real world.
+One year of high,school chemistry recommended.
+Passing score on the,Whitworth Mathematics Readiness Check or C- in MA,130 College Algebra required.
+Students that do not,pass must complete MA 130 College Algebra with a,C- or better prior to enrolling in CH 161.
+Fall,,periodically.

 CH 161L General Chemistry I Lab1